How the SVS calculates your contributions

 The SVA distinguishes among different groups of contributors.
 Each of these groups is assigned its own contribution base.
 The amount of the contribution is derived from this contribution base.

 IMPORTANT NOTE: On 1 January 2020, the SVA and SVB merged to become the SVS (Sozialversicherung der Selbständigen).
-The information in this article applies to entrepreneurs, freelance professionals and new self-employed persons, as well as former SVA/SVB-insured persons.
-We are working on completing the information for all SVS-insured persons.
+The information in this article applies to entrepreneurs, freelance professionals, and new self-employed persons, as well as former SVA/SVB-insured persons.

 Basic information: your income tax assessment